-Eco-industrial park in Álfsnes
+Eco-industrial park at Álfsnes

 Description of the action and objectives